gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy heard their motors whine as they accelerated toward the featureless gray bulk of the *Bengal*.
 Someone shouted a question.
-The Marines on the pier beside the warship scattered, their weapons raised to track the drones circling over their heads.
+The Marines on the pier beside the warship scattered, their weapons raised to track the angry flock circling over their heads.

 Edson grinned at Iffy,
 his smile slipping as she wiped her nosebleed on her sleeve.